W3Dev/cf-access-auth/README.md

 # Cloudflare Access Authenticator

+Get User Email in your application protected via Cloudflare access and validate the user login.

 ## How to use
 1. Create a New Application on Cloudflare Teams Dashboard.
 2. Configure your application to be protected with Cloudflare access